Irregular Heart Beat: Causes, Diagnosis, & Prevention

 Prevention of Irregular Heartbeat

 Arrhythmias cannot always be prevented.
-Regular doctor checkup will help you avoid further heart rhythm problems.
+Regular doctor checkups will help you avoid further heart rhythm problems.
 Make sure they know all the medicines you are taking.
 Any medications for colds and coughs can induce arrhythmias, so speak to the doctor before taking them.

 They may also recommend some lifestyle changes: